 - Research Skills and Literacy: Philosophy and Methods (20 credits)

 In this year you take the compulsory Theory, Ethnography and Research (40 credits).
 This module explains the history of anthropology and its major theories.
 It finishes with an ethnographic project in which students behave like anthropologists, and engage in close observation and analysis of the social behaviour around them.

-In addition, students choose 20 credits of African Studies optional modules that have an anthropological focus.
+In addition, students choose 20 credits of Department of African Studies and Anthropology optional modules that have an anthropological focus.

 You have the opportunity to develop specialised knowledge in areas that you find of greatest interest, such as political theory and analysis, European integration, British politics, American politics, comparative European politics, and political economy.